shamoons/superbowl.js/README.md

 If you click on an item to select it, you get a little rectangle around it with a couple of controls at the bottom for resizing the item, deleting it, or opening up a popup window with an enlarged version of it.

 There are also other kinds of controls for specific kinds of items.
 For instance, text items on the pasteboard have a vertical scroll bar attached to them, and also a way to open up a rich text editor to adjust the font and all that good stuff.

+And of course, last but not least, you can change the background color of the pasteboard to whatever you want.

 ### Draw [once again, I know this might not be compatible with the rest of it]